ilobilo/ilobilix/README.md

 * Build and run the kernel: ``xmake run``
 * Default run target is ``uefi``.
 Other possible values are: ``bios``, ``bios-debug`` and ``uefi-debug``.
 For example: ``xmake run bios-debug``
 * Fully rebuild the kernel: ``xmake build -r --all -j$(nproc)``

+## Known Bugs
+* #PF when uACPI fixed events are invoked
+* triple fault on pagemap load in release mode
+* threads sometimes do not execute after yielding in debug mode